tiennvuit/opencv_apps/src/algorithms/README.md

-# Source code of algorithms OpenCV
+# The colection of function in OpenCV.